rlrightleft/learn-SQL-MySQL/sqlzoo/0_SELECT_basics.md

 # SQLZoo Solutions: SELECT Basics

-This document contains my solutions for the SQLZoo <'SELECT Basics' section>(https://sqlzoo.net/wiki/SELECT_basics) using MySQL syntax, along with personal learning notes and reflections.
+This document contains my solutions for the SQLZoo ['SELECT Basics' section](https://sqlzoo.net/wiki/SELECT_basics) using MySQL syntax, along with personal learning notes and reflections.

 ---

 ## Problem 1

-**Prompt:**
 The example uses a `WHERE` clause to show the population of 'France'.
 Modify it to show the population of Germany.